Gaṇikā

-Gaṇikā or ganika (Sanskrit: गणिका) were female courtesans in early Ancient India, with earliest reference from the Vedic period.
-In the Kamasutra, ganika are dubbed "courtesans de luxe," distinguishing them from other courtesans such as veshyas.
-According to Indian historian Moti Chandra, ganika occupied the highest place in the hierarchy of courtesans.
-This suggests that ganika were not merely prostitutes, similar to the difference between Japanese courtesans oiran and geisha.
+Gaṇikā (Devanagari: गणिका) is the Sanskrit term for a courtesan in Ancient India, with earliest reference in the Vedic period.
+In the Kamasutra, ganikas are dubbed "courtesans de luxe", distinguishing them from other prostitutes such as vesyas.
+According to Indian historian Moti Chandra, gaṇikā occupied the highest place in the hierarchy of courtesans.

-According to the Kamasutra, for any courtesan to become recognized as a ganika, they had to master the sixty-four arts of Kalā.
-After earning the title of ganika, they were revered as the most virtuous, beautiful, and luxurious of all courtesans, on par with even the princesses of early India.
-They would use these arts to entertain kings, princes, and other wealthy patrons on religious and social occasions.
-Nonetheless, they were the pride and joy of the Kingdom, honored by the King and nobles, praised by the public and every courtesan strived to be a ganika.
+According to the Kamasutra, to become recognized as a ganika, a woman had to master the sixty-four arts of Kalā, which include musical, performing, visual arts, writing, architecture, clairvoyance, and chemistry.
+After earning the title of ganika, she was revered as the most virtuous, beautiful, and luxurious of all courtesans.
+She would use these arts to entertain rulers, princes, and other wealthy patrons on religious and social occasions.

 Terminology

-In Sanskrit, it is difficult to separate veshyas from ganika.
-Similarly, in translation terms such as "courtesan", "prostitute" and "dancer" are often not adequately differentiated.
-This is further compounded by the diverse contexts in which ganika are mentioned in Sanskrit literature.
+Gaṇikā refers more to a courtesan who is cultured, educated, and skilled in the arts, distinct from a prostitute.
+Indian tradition has categorized and clearly distinguished between the two.
+Nagarvadhu was a royal courtesan, known as the "bride of the city", chosen only by the most beautiful and most skilled courtesan in dance.
+Rajnartaki refers to a female court dancer.
+Roopjiva or Roopajeeva refers to a woman who performs for the general public; she is a courtesan and an actress.
+Devadasi are dancers and musicians dedicated to temples, who care for the temples and perform during ceremonies.
+Vesya refers to a prostitute who engages in prostitution in society.
+Rupajiva refers to a prostitute who provides sexual services to the military.

+Due to many historical interpretations, the original meaning of the term ganika has become obscured, and is thus subjective.
+The mid-20th-century Indologist Ludwik Sternbach extensively researched and detailed courtesans mentioned in all Sanskrit literature; however, he does not clearly distinguish between different types of courtesans, or at least between veshyas and ganikas.
+This is possibly due to the difficulty of translating Sanskrit, as well as the lack of information to really differentiate the two.

-Religious Contexts
+Religious contexts

-Ganika are mentioned in Sanskrit literature under the context of Hinduism, which focuses on the four goals of human life or puruṣārthas, as well as other texts which falls under other religions such as Buddhism and Jainism.
+Gaṇikās are mentioned in Sanskrit literature in the context of Hinduism, which focuses on the puruṣārthass (four goals of human life), as well as in texts of Buddhism and Jainism.